How To Detect Fleas In Your House

 Are Fleas Dangerous?

-Despite their size, fleas are considered dangerous because not only does their bite cause discomfort and irritation, they often carry diseases that affect both humans and our beloved pets.
+Despite their size, fleas are considered dangerous because not only does their bite cause discomfort and irritation and often carries diseases that affect both humans and our beloved pets.
 Diseases that affect humans include:

 • Murine typhus